13 Ways You’re Ruining Your Cast-Iron Skillet

 Mistake: Letting it soak

-Just like any medal, iron can rust, and hot iron actually rusts quicker than cold iron, according to the University of Illinois Urbana-Champaign Department of Physics.
+Just like any metal, iron can rust, and hot iron actually rusts quicker than cold iron, according to the University of Illinois Urbana-Champaign Department of Physics.
 That means your just-cooked-in skillet is particularly at-risk for rust when you let it soak.

 Mistake: Putting it in the dishwasher